 Feline Idiopathic Cystitis (FIC)

-Feline idiopathic cystitis is a general term that refers to inflammation of the bladder with no known cause.
+Feline idiopathic cystitis is a general term that refers to inflammation of the bladder or a swollen cat urethra with no known cause.
 It contributes to various feline urinary tract problems, including urinary blockages.
-Inflamed bladders excrete more mucus, and a cat that is urinating mucus is at risk for developing urinary blockages.
+Inflamed bladders excrete more mucus, and a cat that is urinating mucus is at risk for developing lower urinary tract problems and blockages.
 Blockages, in turn, make the bladder inflammation worse and the issue persists.
-Though the cause of FIC is unknown, the issue may stem from an imbalance in the endocrine and central nervous systems.

 Tumors